USPTO Examiner MOORE SUSANNA - Art Unit 1624

 Executive Summary

-Examiner MOORE, SUSANNA works in Art Unit 1624 and has examined 1,574 patent applications in our dataset.
-With an allowance rate of 66.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 31 months.
+Examiner MOORE, SUSANNA works in Art Unit 1624 and has examined 1,593 patent applications in our dataset.
+With an allowance rate of 66.6%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 32 months.

 Allowance Patterns

-Examiner MOORE, SUSANNA's allowance rate of 66.8% places them in the 20% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner MOORE, SUSANNA's allowance rate of 66.6% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns